cburgmer/build-facts/README.md

+## Status

 This yet unnamed child is a fork of [buildviz](https://github.com/cburgmer/buildviz).
-It only retains the logic necessary to read build data from different build
+It only retains the logic necessary to read build data from different build servers.
-servers:

-- Jenkins
-- Go.cd
-- TeamCity
-- Concourse

-Currently it just dumps all the data into the current working directory under `./data`.

 ## Goal

-Provide a simple way to download build and test metadata from CI/CD servers in a JSON structure for analysis.
-The format shall aim for consistency across build server implementations.
+Download build facts from different CI/CD servers in a standard JSON schema.

 ## Features

 - Streams standardized build data
-- Can optionally write build data to a files
 - Support for Splunk HEC format
 - Resume from previous sync
+- Optionally writes build data to files
+- Supports the following systems:
+  - Jenkins
+  - Go.cd
+  - TeamCity
+  - Concourse

+## Build JSON schema

+To be documented...

 ## Howto